 Your lender will judge your investment by its LTC ratio, among other items.
 Find out what you need to know.Better Financing Starts with More Options$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1M offered by a Credit Union at 5.1%Click Here to Get Quotes

-Loan-to-cost ratio (LTC ratio) is a ratio used in commercial mortgage financing and multifamily financing to determine the ratio of debt relative to the cost of acquiring the property.
-In the case of rehabilitation or construction, it relates to the total cost of the project as a whole.
+The loan-to-cost ratio (or LTC ratio) is used in commercial real estate financing to determine the ratio of debt relative to the cost of developing the property.
+It relates to the total cost of the project as a whole, including land acquisition.

 To learn more about your multifamily loan options, fill out the form below and speak to a specialist.